The Closer You Get...

-The Closer You Get... is the seventh studio album by American country music band Alabama, released in 1983.
-All three singles from this album — "The Closer You Get", "Lady Down on Love" and "Dixieland Delight" — reached Number One on the Hot Country Songs charts in 1983.
-"She Put the Sad in All His Songs" was also recorded by Ronnie Dunn (who formed the duo Brooks & Dunn with Kix Brooks in 1991) and was released by him as a single in 1983.
-The album itself reached No. 10 on the Billboard 200, becoming the band's highest-charting album.
-Considered a stylistic move towards a more pop-friendly sound, the album has been described as a mix of "easy listening" country pop and neotraditional country by AllMusic's Vik Iyengar.
+The Closer You Get... is the seventh studio album by American country music band Alabama, released in March 1983.
+All three singles from this album — "The Closer You Get", "Lady Down on Love" and "Dixieland Delight" — reached number one on the Billboard Hot Country Singles chart in 1983.
+The album itself reached number ten on the Billboard 200, becoming the band's highest-charting album.
+Considered a stylistic move towards a more pop-friendly sound, the album was described as a mix of "easy listening" country pop and neotraditional country by AllMusic's Vik Iyengar.

 The album was certified quadruple platinum by the Recording Industry Association of America.